Wood Sanding Tips For Beginners Wanting To Improve Their Results

 If you’re working with finger or mortise and tenon joints or dovetails they will fit more snugly if the surfaces are properly sanded.

-7/ Preparing the wood for Various Finishes:
+7/ Preparing The Wood For Various Finishes:

 The applications of finishes, such as stain, paint, or varnish is much smoother when the surfaces are sanded.
 The surface will be uniform and professional which will enhance the aesthetic appeal.